 This means New Zealand’s combined total of confirmed and probable cases remains at 1,497, of which 1,147 are confirmed.

 We now have 1,411 people reported as having recovered from COVID-19, an increase of 9 on yesterday.
 This is 94% of all confirmed and probable cases.

 Today there are two people receiving hospital level care for COVID-19 - one each in Auckland and Middlemore hospitals.
 Neither are in ICU.

 There are no additional deaths to report.

-The total number of tests completed to date is 230,718.
+Yesterday our laboratories processed 6,568 tests, bringing the total number of tests completed to date to 209,613.

 Name Charlotte Gendall